Fitness Programming and Management

 The Bachelor of Science in Fitness Programming and Management provides students with the knowledge and skills to assist individuals across the lifespan in adopting physical activity, exercise, and other healthy behaviors that lead to increased fitness, wellness and optimal health.
-Students are prepared to pursue national certifications provided by professional organizations in fields of study related to exercise, strength and conditioning, and sports medicine.
+Students are prepared to pursue national certifications provided by professional organizations in fields of study related to exercise, strength and conditioning, and health and wellness.
 Graduates will be experts at teaching exercise to most populations.

 A Minor in Business is built into the program, preparing students for a variety of jobs in the fitness industry and beyond.
 Upon completion of this academic program students are eligible and encouraged to sit for, and pass, NSCA Certified Strength and Conditioning Specialist (CSCS) and the ACSM Certified Personal Trainer (CPT) certification.